a2d7cc/cinema-front/readme.md

 - Writting react-query function to get value(with refetch, to have actualise data), mutate to update
 - Creating Rating component
 - install npm i -D @types/react-star-rating-component

+### CountOpened

+- writting useCountOpened hook
+- using useEffect and writting request to backend